QuChunhe/study/Java.md

 They let you specify a type parameter with a type (class or interface).
 Such a type is called a generic type (more specifically generic class or generic interface).
 The type parameter value could be specified when you declare a variable of the generic type and create an object of your generic type.

+The purpose of using generics is to have compiletime type-safety.
+As long as the compiler is satisfied that the operation will not produce any surprising results at runtime, it allows the operation on the wildcard generic type reference.

 一些常用的泛型类型变量：
 * E：元素（Element），多用于java集合框架
 * K：关键字（Key）